ssardina-planning/synth/README.md

 This is a git repo putting together the material for the TLV system and the behavior composition modules and examples.

 TLV is based on the SMV model checker, however, all the code implementing model checking has been replaced by a layer that implements a scripting language called TLV-Basic.
 Users of the system can then write procedures in TLV-Basic for implementing either model checking or deductive verification rules.
 TLV is a byproduct of Elad Shahar's M.Sc. thesis.
 Please see [TLV HOME PAGE HERE](https://cs.nyu.edu/acsys/tlv/index.html).

-There are 32-bits executable version for Linux and Windows.
+This repo contains Linux and Windows 32-bits executables of TLV, modules, documentation, source (not compiling now), and examples.

-## Linux
+## Installing in Linux

 1. Get TLV system by clonning this repo or getting it from its [home page](http://www.cs.nyu.edu/acsys/tlv/index.html).
 2. You will need several 32-bit libraryes.
 The best way to get them all is to run the following to get them all: